Worldwide Diversity Decline

 Without technology (who is left who has both the electrical power and the knowledge and the money to run or build a 20 billion pound semiconductor plant) we will quickly descend into a world where mobile phones do not work, there is no television or radio, the electrical power grid ceased working a decade ago, production of batteries long since halted, the internet has gone down permanently and you are un-able to read this website.
 A bleak picture indeed.

-But if the World pulls together, abolishes greed, abandons un-necessary air-transport, avoids over-use of automobiles, restricts work journeys to, say, less than 5 miles, and limits population growth to unity (or less for the first few dozen years) then we can drastically reduce our dependence on energy and restrict our carbon and sulphur emissions and possibly pull through.
+But if the World pulls together, abolishes greed, abandons un-necessary air-transport, avoids over-use of automobiles, restricts work journeys to, say, less than 5 miles, and limits population growth to unity (or less for the first few dozen years) then we can drastically reduce our dependence on energy and restrict our carbon and sulfur emissions and possibly pull through.
 Atmospheric carbon dioxide will still continue to increase for 150 years even if all the World stopped emitting man-made carbon dioxide tomorrow, but it wont increase as much as if we did nothing.